Roger Schank

 Roger Schank’s work

 It is my belief that Roger Schank’s work will be recognized as the most pivotal in computer science and human education.
 Not even the famous Greek Philosophers made such clear and practical inroads into how the human mind works.
 No one was more practically focused on how people think and therefore how they need to learn.
 He spent the past 50 years breaking down education into the way it can mesh with us as humans.
 His work is widely recognized in the field of education and cognitive science.
-So much so that recent computer scientists in disciplines like complexity are beginning to recognize his work’s significance in computer science.
+So much so that recent computer scientists in disciplines like Complexity are beginning to recognize the significance of his work in computer science.
 His work is pivotal for those who care how people perform.
 Fortunately, the large consulting companies and the armed forces saw this as early as the 80’s.

 Separation of concerns